 Carry out a course, workshop or discussion to persuade your developers to take security seriously.

-Considering each of the possible events in turn:
+Considering each of these in turn:

 Penetration testers are software security specialists; they ‘wear the hat’ of a possible attacker and try to break into the software you have produced.
 A good ‘pen tester’ may be able to work with the developers and show them the kinds of things an attacker can do.
 By doing so, they can convince the developers and testers that their software already has a problem.